battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

 - SOurce systems is the origin of data used in the DE lifecycle
     - Evaluating source system: Key considerations
         - What are the essential characteristics of the data sources?
 Is it an app? a swarm of IoT devices?
-        - How is data persisted in the sources ystem" is data persisted long term or temporary?
+        - How is data persisted in the sources system" is data persisted long term or temporary?
         - At what rate is data generated?
 How many events/s?
 GB/hour?
         - What level of consistency can DE expect from output data? if you are running data-quality checks against output data, how often do inconsistencies occur? - nulls, bad formatting, etc. ?
         - How often do errors occur?